NKID00/redstone-computer-utilities/docs/Scripts.md

 When a script registers itself, it will not be runnable immediately.
 Instead, it will be queued and become loaded after `/rcu reload` is executed.

+## Stability

+Major version zero (0.x.x) is not considered stable, API and event callbacks may change at any time.
+Breaking changes may also occur when major version changes.

 ## API

 See [api-openrpc.json](./api-openrpc.json) for details.
 Use experimental APIs with caution!